Sunday, 24 December 2023

 Answer: It appears that we should be careful regarding this practice not to send it on the actual day of the festival (lest they think we are celebrating) but rather on a day before or after.

-If that is not ‘celebrating’ Christmas, what is?
+This is exactly what Polish Christians do on Vigilia so if that is not ‘celebrating’ Christmas, what is?

 Hence, despite the recent attempts from some quarters to suggest the opposite, Nittel is clearly not such a radical departure” from the Christian tradition at all.
 But this isn’t to suggest that it is somehow less Jewish.

-Very many have written about this aspect of Judaism as if it were nothing but Eastern Yiddish folklore about Christmas time evidencing the awe inspired by Jesus but such approaches have actually done more harm to Judaism than good.
+Many have written about this aspect of Judaism as if it were nothing but Eastern Yiddish folklore about Christmas time evidencing the awe inspired by Jesus but such approaches have actually done more harm to Judaism than good.
 Thus while secular academics like Rebecca Scharbach argue this is because Nittel Nacht is actually a “Jewish adaptation of the [Christian] traditions, the believer in Judaism is forced to an alternative explanation.

-For us, the similarities are due to the survival of a folk memory among Messianic Noahites concerning the fallout from the sins of Yosl Pondrik (Joses Pandira) with whom begins the Teliya recounted by Jews at least for over 18 centuries on the last night of Saturnalia before the midnight candle brings Kalenda.
+For us, the similarities are due to the survival of a folk memory among Messianic Noahites concerning the fallout from the sins of Yosl Pondrik (Joses Pandira) with whom begins the Teliya recounted by Jews at least for over 18 centuries on the last day of Saturnalia before the midnight candle brings Kalenda.